Ruud14/SecurityCamera/README.md

 - In `use.py` change the ip-address to the ip of your camera/Raspberry pi.
 - Make a file called `data.json` and put it in the same folder as your `detector.py`, `CameraReceiver.py`, `FileReceiver.py` and `use.py` (if there isn't one already).
 - In your `data.json` add the same content as in the `data.json` file of your Raspberry pi.
+- In `detector.py` in the `Camera` class you can change `motion_sensitivity` to change the sensitivity for detecting motion.
 - You might also want this script to start on boot, again I used crontab.
 - Enjoy